-JICA is a Kindergarten through 5th grade elementary school with the James Irwin Charter Schools’ brand of academic excellence and character development.
+James Irwin Elementary School - Howard Campus is a Kindergarten through 5th grade elementary school with the James Irwin Charter Schools’ brand of academic excellence and character development.
 Key to this excellence is the teaching of Core Knowledge™ using Direct Instruction™.
 The curriculum and methodology have been successfully used in other James Irwin Charter Schools, and this has been enormously successful in producing high academic performance.
-This performance has afforded James Irwin Charter Schools the honor of the John Irwin School of Excellence Award in the State of Colorado, meaning they all have measured success that places them in the top 8 percent of schools in the State.
+James Irwin Elementary School - Howard Campus was honored to be named as a John Irwin School of Excellence Award in the State of Colorado, meaning they all have measured success that places them in the top 8 percent of schools in the State.

 Principal Saadia Dumas:

 Saadia Dumas’ sincere love for children and desire to guide them in the development of their character and academic potential fueled the beginning of her journey in the James Irwin family.
-In 2007, Saadia became a third-grade instructional assistant at James Irwin Charter Elementary School.
+In 2007, Saadia became a third-grade instructional assistant at James Irwin Charter Elementary School - Astrozon Campus.
 In succession, she transitioned to second grade as a classroom teacher and later served as the second-grade lead teacher for the next four years.

 As Saadia’s aspirations grew to mentoring teachers, as well as serving students and parents, she humbly accepted the offer to become a part of the leadership team at James Irwin Charter Academy.
-Through servant leadership, side-by-side coaching, and professional development, Saadia served as James Irwin Charter Academy’s assistant principal from August 2013 to June 2016.
-Beginning the 2016-2017 school year, Saadia transitioned to her current position of principal at James Irwin Charter Academy.
+Through servant leadership, side-by-side coaching, and professional development, Saadia served as James Irwin Elementary - Howard Campus' assistant principal from August 2013 to June 2016.
+Beginning the 2016-2017 school year, Saadia transitioned to her current position of principal at James Irwin Elementary School - Howard Campus.

 Mrs. Dumas earned her Bachelor of Science degree in Biology from the University of Alabama at Birmingham and her Master of Arts degree in Human Services: Marriage and Family Counseling from Liberty University.

-Kimberly Nabeta’s passion for teaching children led her to James Irwin Charter Academy in December of 2014, where she began her journey as a fifth-grade instructional assistant.
+Kimberly Nabeta’s passion for teaching children led her to James Irwin Elementary School - Howard Campus in December of 2014, where she began her journey as a fifth-grade instructional assistant.
 The following school year, she transitioned to a fifth-grade classroom teacher and later that year, accepted the fifth-grade lead teacher position.
 Her love for teaching children grew to include her fellow teachers.
 Due to her desire to guide, encourage, and train-up her peers, she acquired part-time coaching and training experience over the next two years, all while fulfilling her classroom and lead teacher duties.

-The 2019-2020 school year marked another significant change in her focus to full-time coaching as she transitioned to her new role as the Instructional Coach at James Irwin Charter Academy.
+The 2019-2020 school year marked another significant change in her focus to full-time coaching as she transitioned to her new role as the Instructional Coach at James Irwin Elementary School - Howard Campus.
 In this role, she will work closely with teachers by providing training, professional development sessions, side-by-side coaching, and mentoring them to be their best for their students.
+Kimberly transitioned to her current poistion of Assistant Principal in the 2022-2023 school year.

 Kimberly earned her B.S. degree in Biology from Pensacola Christian College (2002) and a M.Ed. degree in Educational Leadership from Grand Canyon University (2018).